PeppeL-G/bagawork/docs/src/routes/(default)/implementation/framework/+page.md

 const frameworkApp = new FrameworkApp(createApp, runtimeSettings)
 ```

-You can read more about the runtime settings you can use further down on this page.
+It is also possible to pass a string that contains the BagaCode for the app created through our editor as the `createApp()` function.

-It is also possible to pass a string that contains JS code that evaluates to the `createApp()` function instead of passing it the `createApp()` function directly.
+Then simply call `frameworkApp.createElement()` to obtain an HTML element you can use to display the app, and after that, the app will run on its own!

-Then simply call `frameworkApp.start()` to make the machinery start!
 The figure below shows the order methods are invoked when starting the app for the first time.

 <Mermaid>
 sequenceDiagram